-The Xbox One X is the most powerful games console on the market today.
-It represents a major performance boost over the Xbox One S and is geared towards people who want to see their games at the best quality possible on a console.
+The Xbox One X is the most powerful games console you can currently buy.
+It represents a major performance boost over the Xbox One S and is geared towards people who want to see their games at the best quality possible on console.

 4K is the name of the game, and this machine does a sterling job of serving up games at the fabled 3840 x 2160-pixel resolution.

 But it’s not quite that simple.
 While the number of Xbox One X games is increasing by the day, there are still many which won’t offer bespoke advantages on the new hardware.
 In addition, not every game you played on the original Xbox One or Xbox One S will look better, or even play better, on the One X; it’s entirely on a game-by-game basis.